Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Net metering in Ohio allows homeowners with solar panels to receive credit for the excess electricity their system produces and sends back to the utility grid.
-When your solar panels generate more power than your home uses during the day, that extra electricity flows into the grid and you receive a credit on your electric bill.
+Net metering in Ohio allows homeowners with solar panels to receive credit for the excess electricity their system produces and sends back to the grid.
+When your solar panels generate more power than your home uses during the day, that extra energy flows into the electrical grid and you receive a credit on your electric bill.
 At night or during cloudy days when your panels aren’t producing enough power, you can use these credits to offset the electricity you draw from the grid.

 Ready to start saving with solar?